-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Medical Malpractice.
+Posted By Eugene Bruno & Associates Posted in: Medical Malpractice.

 Most doctors are smart and compassionate people who do not commit malpractice.
 According to some statistics, a very small percentage of US doctors are responsible for the majority of medical malpractice claims.
 Many of these doctors are repeat offenders and many malpractice claims can be traced back to doctors who are addicted to drugs or alcohol.
 The medical profession simply is not capable of policing itself and the threat of a lawsuit is necessary to deter malpractice and to encourage good medical practices.
 In fact, malpractice lawsuits against incompetent doctors serve the dual purpose of policing incompetent doctors and compensating the victims of their medical negligence.
 Unfortunately, $250,000 is neither a sufficiently high enough award to effectively deter medical malpractice nor adequate to compensate the victims for the death of a loved one, a disabling birth injury to a child, or a permanent disfigurement caused by an incompetent doctor.
 Neither purpose will be served unless and until the punishment fits the crime.